 Besides that those borrower are being frustrated it also isn’t nice for the lenders if they see that kind of comments.
 It will also reduce the number of MLF repayment support tickets.

-Jones Mwang'ombe, Alex Tsuma, Lawrence Antwi, Nathan Mureithi, Su Rono, Njoroge Kamau Kennth, Mimin Munawaroh, Gideon Kiprotich, Cynthia Adika, Suteja Ari and Rita Enane like this.
+Jones Mwang'ombe, Alex Tsuma, Lawrence Antwi, Nathan Mureithi, Su Rono, S. E., Njoroge Kamau Kennth, Mimin Munawaroh, Gideon Kiprotich, Cynthia Adika, Suteja Ari and Rita Enane like this.

 Feb 3, 2018

 Hi Joost, about MLF is actually already written clearly when members will apply for loans as well as when writing bank accounts to receive loans (rewrite statement etc), there are still many members who do not understand about this MLF so in the end they are very mad because the loan received does not match the amount to be paid back.

 In addition to MLF, many complaints filed by new members in the forum are about lifetime membership fees.

 every new member applying for the first loan is not sure about the zidisha system, they assume they only receive a loan of 10,000 IDR (but must return about 160,000 IDR or 310,000 IDR), so they consider zidisha fraud.

 It may be better if the membership fee is written clearly on the zidisha registration page so as not to cause misunderstandings once the loan is received and the membership fee amount is made in a fixed amount as some members currently charge different membership fees.